Deactivators: Gameplay

 Four commands can be used in the game: selecting deactivator droids to control, moving the droids, commanding the droids to throw, and scanning the rooms in the building.
-Each room has different gravity operating from different directions; some rooms have the robots move on the side of the rooms or the ceiling.
-There are circuit boards that appear in different rooms that must be inserted into a computer in the computer room.
-The computers are used to activate functions such as opening doors and windows, deactivating force fields that block robots from going adjacent rooms, and turning on teleporters to warp to different rooms.
+Each room has different gravity operating from varying directions; some rooms feature the robots moving on the side of the rooms or the ceiling.
+There are circuit boards that appear in different rooms which must be inserted into a computer in the computer room.
+The computers are used to activate functions such as opening doors and windows, deactivating force fields that block robots from going to adjacent rooms, and turning on teleporters to warp to different rooms.
 The game includes a level editor, allowing the player to create rooms.

 Development

 Deactivators was designed by David Bishop and Chris Palmer.
 Bishop was the co-founder of Tigress Marketing, the developers of the game; Palmer joined Tigress after leaving Argus Specialist Publications.
 The concept of the game arose from a brainstorming session between Bishop and Palmer for game ideas.
 The game was designed by hand using paper to work out the tasks in each building and the timing and routes required to complete them.
 The design process took a month to complete and development took four or five months.
 The programming for the game was done by System Software; it was published by Ariolasoft under its Reaktor imprint, which was created to focus on arcade and action games.
 The original audio, 'Robot Tango', was composed by Simon PC Frost.
 Deactivators was the first game to be released under the imprint.
 It was released on 6 October 1986 for the Amstrad CPC 464, Commodore 64, and ZX Spectrum.

 Shortly after Deactivators's release, developer Tigress Marketing closed after Ariolasoft, the majority publisher for Tigress, left software publishing.
 David Bishop continued designing games, later working for Virgin Interactive, Mindscape, and PopCap Games.
 Palmer left the video games industry to work in information technology.